 Meniere Disease Patient will be complaining of episodic low-frequency hearing loss, tinnitus with aural (ear) fullness, and vertigo lasting one to eight hours Diagnosis is made clinically Most commonly caused by too much inner ear endolymph and increased pressure within the inner ear Treatment is low salt diet, diuretics (HCTZ + triamterene) Example: A patient complains of […]

 There are two ways of spreading light: to be the candle or the mirror that reflects it. – Edith Wharton Welcome back to Episode 26!
 Remember to listen for a trauma ring tone and if you hear one send us the time via email or tweet us @Roshcast with the time you hear it.
 This […]

-Osgood-Schlatter Disease Patient will be a boy athlete 10 – 15 years old Complaining of knee pain while running PE will show tenderness over the tibial tubercle Treatment is ice, NSAIDs, quadriceps stretching Example: A 12-year-old boy is brought to his pediatrician’s office for right knee pain that started three months ago after starting basketball practices. […]
+Osgood-Schlatter Disease Patient will be a boy athlete 10–15 years old Complaining of knee pain while running PE will show tenderness over the tibial tubercle Treatment is ice, NSAIDs, quadriceps stretching Example: A 12-year-old boy presents to his pediatrician’s office for right knee pain that started three months ago after starting basketball practices.
+On physical exam, […]

 Patient will be complaining of proximal muscle weakness, ptosis, and diplopia that is worse at the end of the day PE will show ice test improves sx Diagnosis is made by edrophonium (tensilon) test, EMG Most commonly caused by autoimmune destruction of acetylcholine receptors Treatment is acetylcholinesterase inhibitors, such as pyridostigmine Comments: associated with thymoma Example: A 28-year-old […]